 - Bake for 10 minutes.
 After baked, let them cool on Cooling rack

 Continue with mascarpone cream

 - You can either make 6 small bowls of matchamisu or one large depending on the size of your tin.
-Soak lady fingers into freshly brewed matcha tea and place them next to each other on the bottom of the bowl, dust with some matcha powder
+Soak ladyfingers into freshly brewed matcha tea and place them next to each other on the bottom of the bowl, then dust with some matcha powder

-- Spread an even layer of cream on the ladyfingers then place another layer of tea soaked ladyfinger on top then cream again
+- Spread an even layer of cream on the ladyfingers then place another layer of tea-soaked ladyfingers on top then cream again

-- After matchamisu set in the fridge dust with matcha powder
+- After it has set in the fridge, dust with matcha powder

 - Store in the fridge for 2-3 days

 - Measure your ingredients with a Digital scale for accuracy